-Spread out, chill out and break out with a book in the expansive spaces at Holmegate.
+Spread out, chill out and take time to catch up with friends and family in the expansive spaces at Holmegate.
 Be apart, be together and be yourselves on comfy sofas in front of roaring fires.

 This is a period-features world of grand fireplaces, picture rails and wooden-chest coffee tables.
-Everything is cosy and comfortable – from the throws on the chairs to the rugs on the floors.
+Everything is cosy, comfortable and ultra-stylish – from the throws on the chairs to the rugs on the floors.

-There’s space for 18 here, to read, feed logs onto the fire, watch the flicks on Sky TV or play family games in the lounge or drawing room.
+There’s space for 18 here, to relax together, feed logs onto the fire, watch the flicks on Sky TV or play family games in the lounge or drawing room.
 For a view of the rolling gardens, repair to the conservatory.

 Kids can let off steam with table tennis in the games room or air hockey and table football in the conservatory.
 There’s a space, a place and a pace for everyone at Holmegate, the house with big spaces and an even bigger heart.